hanami/guides/content/v2.0/introduction/getting-started.md

 ## Parameter validation

 Of course, returning _every_ book in the database when a visitor makes a request to `/books` is not going to be a good strategy for very long.
 Luckily rom-rb relations offer pagination support.
-Let's add pagination with a default page length of 5:
+Let's add pagination with a default page size of 5:

 ```ruby
 # lib/bookshelf/persistence/relations/books.rb